nbeversl/urtext_docs/README.md

 - search:(string)

-For example, the following definition targets node"Example Search Results" (below) and populates it with all nodes containing the word "urtext".
+For example, the following definition targets node[Example Search Results](#example-search-results) (below) and populates it with all nodes containing the word "urtext".

 #### Example Search Results